ASalad42/AWS-Serverless-Computing/README.md

 ### Cognito for chat app identification

+Amazon Cognito > Secure identity and access management for apps.
+Cognito user pools let you add registration and sign-in to your apps.
+With Amazon Cognito identity pools, you can provide AWS credentials for access to your cloud resources.

 services:
 - user pools - Your own usernames, passwords, attributes, etc.
 - federated - Use SSO (Google, Facebook, Amazon, etc.)